oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/spacewithisom.md

 Note that currently, we support only rational quadratic forms, i.e. quadratic spaces defined over the rational.

-On Oscar, such a pair is contained into a type called `QuadSpaceWithIsom`:
+In Oscar, such a pair is encoded by the type called `QuadSpaceWithIsom`:

 ```@docs
 QuadSpaceWithIsom